Recent Advances on Neural Network Pruning at Initialization: Background of Neural Network Pruning

 \subsection{A Generic Formulation of Pruning}

-The stochastic gradient descent (SGD) learner of a neural network, parameterized by $\mathbf{w}$, produces a model \textit{sequence} which finally converges to a model with desired performance:
+The stochastic gradient descent (SGD) learner of a neural network parameterized by $\mathbf{w}$ produces a model \textit{sequence} which finally converges to a model with desired performance:

 where $K$ denotes the total number of training iterations.
-In traditional pruning, we only need the \textit{last} model checkpoint ($k=K$) as the base model for pruning.
+In PaT, we only need the \textit{last} model checkpoint ($k=K$) as the base model for pruning.
 However, the new pruning paradigm asks for models at different iterations, \eg, LTH needs the model at iteration $0$~\cite{frankle2019lottery} (or an early iteration~\cite{frankle2020linear}, we consider this also as $0$ for simplicity).
 To accommodate these new cases, we allow a pruning algorithm to have access to the \emph{whole model sequence} (which we can easily cache during the model training).
 Then, pruning can be defined as a \textit{function}, which takes the \textit{model sequence} as input (along with the training dataset $\mathcal{D}$), and outputs a pruned model $\mathbf{w}^{\ast}$.

-We need two pieces of information to make a neural network exact, its topology and the associated parameter values. \textbf{(1)} In the case of a sparse network, the sparse topology is typically defined by a mask tensor (denoted by \bb{m}, with the same shape as $\mathbf{w}$), which can be obtained via a function, $\bb{m} = \mathbf{f_1}(\mathbf{w}^{(k_1)}; \mathcal{D})$, where $\mathcal{D}$ stands for the training dataset, that is, $\mathbf{f_1}$ can utilize the data available to help decide the masks (\eg, in regularization-based pruning methods). \textbf{(2)} Meanwhile, the weights in the pruned model can be adjusted from their original values to mitigate the incurred damage~\cite{OBS,wang2019eigendamage,wang2018structured,wang2021neural}.
+We need two pieces of information to make a neural network exact, its topology and the associated parameter values. \textbf{(1)} In the case of a sparse network, the sparse topology is typically defined by a mask tensor (denoted by \bb{m}, with the same shape as $\mathbf{w}$), which can be obtained via a function, $\bb{m} = \mathbf{f_1}(\mathbf{w}^{(k_1)}; \mathcal{D})$, that is, $\mathbf{f_1}$ can utilize the data available to help decide the masks (\eg, in regularization-based pruning methods, such as~\cite{wang2021neural}). \textbf{(2)} Meanwhile, the weights in the pruned model can be adjusted from their original values to mitigate the incurred damage~\cite{OBS,wang2019eigendamage,wang2018structured,wang2021neural}.
 This step can be modeled as another function $\mathbf{f}_2(\mathbf{w}^{(k_2)}; \mathcal{D})$.
 Together, pruning can be formulated as